google/swift-jupyter/README.md

 * Also install the Python 3 development headers.
 (For Ubuntu 18.04, `sudo apt-get install libpython3-dev`).
 The LLDB build will automatically find these and build with Python 3 support.
-* Instead of running `utils/build-script`, run
+* Instead of running `utils/build-script`, run `utils/build-toolchain-tensorflow`,
-  `SWIFT_PACKAGE=tensorflow_linux,no_test ./swift/utils/build-toolchain local.swift`
-  or `SWIFT_PACKAGE=tensorflow_linux ./swift/utils/build-toolchain local.swift,gpu,no_test`
-  (depending on whether you want to build tensorflow with GPU support).
+  so that you build a whole toolchain that includes LLDB.

 This will create a tar file containing the full toolchain.
 You can now proceed with the installation instructions from the previous section.